otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/05-inheritance.md

 Inheritance is a powerful concept that allows you to reuse existing code and to model relationships between classes and objects naturally and intuitively.
 It also enables you to create a hierarchical structure of classes that allows you to define common behaviour and characteristics in a base class and then extend or specialize that behaviour in derived classes.

 # Formative Assessment

+Before you start, create a new branch called **05-formative-assessment**.

+If you get stuck on any of the following tasks, feel free to use **ChatGPT** permitting, you are aware of the following:

+- If you provide **ChatGPT** with a prompt that is not refined enough, it may generate a not-so-useful response
+- Do not trust **ChatGPT's** responses blindly.
+You must still use your judgement and may need to do additional research to determine if the response is correct
+- Acknowledge that you are using **ChatGPT**.
+In the **README.md** file, please include what prompt(s) you provided to **ChatGPT** and how you used the response(s) to help you with your work